fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The virgin birth of Jesus is important in Islam as one of miracles of God.
+The virgin birth of Jesus (peace be upon him) is important in Islam as one of miracles of God.
 The first explicit mention of an annunciation foreshadowing the birth of Jesus is in Quran 19:20 where Mary asks Gabriel (Jibril) how she will be able to conceive, when no man has touched her.
 Gabriel's reply assures Mary that for God all things are easy and that Jesus's virgin birth will be a sign for mankind.
 The birth is later referred in Quran 66:12, where the Quran states that Mary remained "pure", while God allowed a life to shape itself in Mary's womb.
 A third mention of the annunciation is in Q3:42–43, where Mary is also given the glad tidings that she has been chosen above all the women of creation.

 Commentators on the Quran remark on the last verse that Mary was as close to a perfect woman as there could be, and she was devoid of almost all failings.
 Although Islam honors numerous women, including Zipporah, Hajar, Sarah, Asiya, Khadijah, Fatimah, Aisha, Hafsa, many commentators followed this verse in the absolute sense, and agreed that Mary was the greatest woman of all time.